Work from home. It’s a benefit that an increasing number of employers are beginning to offer and implement.

-Writing down your tasks and planning out your days helps eliminate the worry of things falling through the cracks.
+Writing down your work from home plan each day helps eliminate the worry of things falling through the cracks.

 Make note of everything that needs to get done.
 Whether it’s for the day, week or month, it’s incredibly helpful to have a visual for what needs to get done – and by when.